deomsh/FATDEL.G4B/README.md

 *  About max 35 000 files and 3 000 subdirectories in one directory
 ** Attributes are not shown by FAT
-** FAT cannot delete read-only files and read-only directories: dialog or if /r is set ** With /a:d only empty directories will be deleted (fake all with /s /t)
+** FAT cannot delete read-only files and read-only directories: dialog or if /r is set ** With /a:d only empty directories will be deleted (but all faked with /s /t)

 Remarks:
 Delete files on DEVICE; DEVICE is mandatory for safety reasons!